 This means that keeping your content easy to read, scannable, and blocked makes the user experience more enjoyable.

 Some things to consider when creating mobile-friendly content are:

-Collapsible/Expandable Content: This refers to content that has been hidden by tabs, accordions, and expand buttons.
-An example of where you would see these is on FAQ pages.
+Collapsible/Expandable Content: Not all of your content needs to be visible This refers to content that has been hidden by tabs, accordions, and expand buttons.
+One example of where you would see these are on FAQ pages.
 These are used to organize information in a concise way, giving the user an option as to whether or not they want to read more without having huge boxes of text to scroll through.